upbound/crossplane.github.io/content/master/concepts/managed-resources.md

 instructions for manual migration will be provided when a new version of that CRD schema is released.

+In practice, we suggest the following guidelines to provider developers:
+* Every new kind has to be introduced as `v1alpha1` with no exception.
+* Breaking changes require a version change, i.e. `v1alpha1` needs to become `v1alpha2`.
+  * Alpha resources don't require automatic conversions or manual instructions but it's recommended that manual instructions are provided.
+  * Beta resources require at least manual instructions but it's recommended that conversion webhooks are used so that users can upgrade without any hands-on operation.
+  * Stable resources require conversion webhooks.
+* As long as the developer feels comfortable with the guarantees above, they can bump the version to beta or stable given that the CRD shape adheres to the Crossplane Resource Model (XRM) specifications for managed resources [here][managed-api-patterns].
+* It's suggested that the bump from Alpha to Beta or from Beta to Stable happen after a bake period which includes at least one release.

 ### Grouping

 In general, managed resources are high fidelity resources meaning they will